Imran-Khalid-code/Imran-Khalid-code/README.md

 ### Hi there 👋

 Nice to meet you!
-I'm Imran, a UK based Junior Web developer
+I'm Imran, a UK based Junior Software developer

 - 📫 How to reach me: ...ikhalidf7@gmail.com